LiYan1988/simulationsYuxin/README.md

 	c. write a prepare file that produces all simulation files and a python/bash that run all these files at once, if necessary
 	d. finally test the run_batch file
+8. To control the memory of the allocated nodes, use --mem in sbatch, for example, --mem=64G.
+This will allocate a node with memory larger than the specified value.